Tigers-Tide II gets a place in the history of great games

-Here's a few other epic games that belong in the club:
+Here are a few other epic games that belong in the club:

 NOTRE DAME 10, MICHIGAN STATE 10 (1966)